prmrdl/XenGuide/sites/prototype/content/Use Cases/identify-market-disruptions.md

 {{< fig src="/img/use-cases/2.png" >}}

-{{< linkbutton link="https://app.xeneta.com/ocean/trade-lane-graph/trends?TFlag=default&contracted_within=all&date_from=2019-10-13&date_to=2020-03-27&dest=DEHAM&equipment_id=2&orig=CNSGH&thc=meth" >}} View example in Xeneta {{< /linkbutton >}}
+{{< linkbutton link="https://app.xeneta.com/ocean/trade-lane-graph/trends?TFlag=default&contracted_within=3months&date_from=2019-10-13&date_to=2020-03-27&dest=DEHAM&equipment_id=2&orig=CNSGH&thc=meth" >}} View example in Xeneta {{< /linkbutton >}}

-Using Xeneta's data to look back on the market clearly shows an across-the-board price increase.
-However, while market prices initially shot up, they quickly settled over the next few months, and for the most part prices are not vastly different from before the new surcharge.
+Using Xeneta’s data to see sudden movements in the short-term market (for instance due to regulatory changes, as in this example) allows you to foresee potential risks — like increased chances for cargo getting rolled or potential increased rate levels for new long-term rates.

-While Xeneta does not speculate about future prices, it can still help you identify market movements and can prepare your organization for a change in market strategy.
+While Xeneta does not speculate about future prices, it can still help you identify market movements and can prepare your organization for a change in your approach to how and when you procure and negotiate rates in the market.